- Pilot & Operators

 - Wildlife Management

 Safety for all focus of airport wildlife management program

 The people at Paine Field Airport take seriously the safety of passengers and aircraft, as well as the many birds that live in or migrate through the region, not to mention deer, coyotes and other mammals that call this area home.

 For decades, Snohomish County has contracted the services of U.S. Department of Agriculture Wildlife Services personnel to assist in minimizing collisions involving wildlife and aircraft.

-At Paine Field, wildlife hazards are taken very seriously.
-For almost 2 decades, Snohomish County has contracted the services of USDA-Wildlife Services personnel to assist in mitigating potential risks involving wildlife strikes.
-The FAA recognizes Wildlife Services as experts in Wildlife Damage Management at airports.
-With the assistance of Wildlife Services Biologist Matt Stevens, Paine Field has created and implemented a Wildlife Hazard Management Plan (WHMP) which has been approved by the FAA and included in the Airport's Certification Manual.
-The WHMP identifies potential hazardous wildlife species and outlines solutions for maintaining a safe flying environment at Paine Field.
+The Federal Aviation Administration recognizes Wildlife Services as experts managing wildlife-related risks at airports.
+With the assistance of Wildlife Services Biologists Matt Stevens and Dylan Taylor, Paine Field has created and implemented a Wildlife Hazard Management Plan, which has been approved by the FAA and included in the airport's certification manual.
+The plan identifies the challenges presented by different species and outlines solutions for maintaining a safe flying environment.

 The plan is complex and multi-faceted, but a key strategy is minimizing habitat that could be attractive to wildlife, such as ponds and wetlands, grassy fields, and forested areas.
 In particular, the idea is to limit the presence of desirable roosting and feeding areas for waterfowl and gulls, the birds that are most hazardous to operating aircraft.
 In addition, trained airport staff and USDA personnel on a daily basis use wildlife harassment and abatement techniques.
 For example, the grass seed used at the airfield is a variety known to be less-attractive to wild birds.